Gauri Lankesh

 Gauri Lankesh (29 January 1962 – 5 September 2017) was an Indian activist and journalist from Bangalore, Karnataka.
 She worked as an editor in Lankesh Patrike, a Kannada weekly started by her father P. Lankesh, and ran her own weekly called Gauri Lankesh Patrike.
-She was assassinated outside her home in Rajarajeshwari Nagar on 5 September 2017.
+She was murdered outside her home in Rajarajeshwari Nagar on 5 September 2017.
 At the time of her death, Gauri was known for being a critic of right-wing Hindu extremism.
-She was honoured with Anna Politkovskaya Award for speaking against right-wing Hindu extremism, campaigning for women's rights and opposing caste based discrimination.
+She was honoured with the Anna Politkovskaya Award for speaking against right-wing Hindu extremism, campaigning for women's rights and opposing caste-based discrimination.

 Early life and career

 Gauri Lankesh was born in a Kannada Lingayat family on 29 January 1962.
-Her father is the poet-journalist P. Lankesh, who established the Kannada-language weekly tabloid Lankesh Patrike.
+Her father was the poet-journalist P. Lankesh, who established the Kannada-language weekly tabloid Lankesh Patrike.
 She had two siblings, Kavitha and Indrajit.

 Gauri started her career as a journalist with The Times of India in Bangalore.
 Later, she moved to Delhi with her husband, Chidanand Rajghatta.
 Shortly after, she returned to Bangalore, where she worked as a correspondent for the Sunday magazine for nine years.
 At the time of her father's death in 2000, she was working for the Eenadus Telugu television channel in Delhi.
 By this time, she had spent 16 years of her life as a journalist.